 CAL FIRE Forest Health Program is committed to supporting disadvantaged and vulnerable communities.
-This commitment furthers the mission of CAL FIRE to serve and safeguard the people of California, as well as the [CCI legislative mandates](#) to invest in under-resourced communities and communities particularly vulnerable to climate change.
-Applicants are invited to describe how implementation of grant funds may elevate these populations.
+This commitment furthers the mission of CAL FIRE to serve and safeguard the people of California, and in accordance with Proposition 4 (SB 867), where at least 40% of Climate Bond funds made available under this program must support projects that provide "meaningful and direct benefits" to disadvantaged communities, severely disadvantaged communities, or vulnerable populations.